 "If you use /debug:full, be aware that there is some impact on the speed and size of JIT optimized code and a small impact on code quality with /debug:full.
 We recommend /debug:pdbonly or no PDB for generating release code."

 It is not that you must have PDBs along with Binary deployed to get that extra information about the exception.
-The same can be achieved using Symbol Server and Source Indexing which i will discuss in below topic.
+The same can be achieved using Symbol Server and Source Indexing which I will discuss in the below topic.

-Security Risk with PDB?: Anyone having access to dll/exe can easily do reverse engineering to generate the source code with or without PDB using tools like reflector.
-So not providing PDB will not do much help in this case.
+Anyone having access to DLL/EXE can easily do reverse engineering to generate the source code with or without PDB using tools like reflector.
+So not providing PDB will not be of much help in this case.

-If PDB is deployed and the user doesn't have access to binaries its not a good idea to show them the stack trace information and let them know internals of the application.
+If PDB is deployed and the user doesn't have access to binaries, it's not a good idea to show them the stack trace information and let them know the internals of the application.

 We can set up our own Symbol server using the symstore.exe, which allows debugger to find the actual PDB associated with binary in question. symstore.exe is included in the Debugging tools for Window package.